-- Working with appropriate due diligence advisors, including but not limited to commercial, regulatory, technical & environmental, social and governance, financial & tax, and legal to undertake independent assessments of the business.
-A concerted effort is made to appoint advisors well in advance of a process to ensure the best possible advisory team can be retained for the transaction; - Developing a detailed understanding of both the asset and the market it operates in ; - · Meeting with existing management teams, current owners and other key stakeholders (e.g. regulators) if possible; - · Identifying quantifiable and non-quantifiable risks and opportunities; - · Identifying a sustainable long-term financing strategy for the asset; - Developing a financial model with long-term cash flow projections to support an investment business plan and stress test the investment profile; and - · Developing an asset management strategy for the business should we be successful - 1 As at 31 August 2024 - 2 As at 1 October 2024
+- Working with appropriate due diligence advisors, including but not limited to commercial, regulatory, technical & ESG, financial & tax, legal to undertake independent assessments of the business.
+A concerted effort is made to appoint advisors well in advance of a process to ensure the best possible advisory team can be retained for the transaction; - Developing a detailed understanding of both the asset and the market it operates in ; - · Meeting with existing management teams, current owners and other key stakeholders (e.g. regulators) if possible; - · Identifying quantifiable and non-quantifiable risks and opportunities; - · Identifying a sustainable long-term financing strategy for the asset; - Developing a financial model with long-term cash flow projections to support an investment business plan and stress test the investment profile; and - Developing an asset management strategy for the business should we be successful

-The due diligence process involves developing a detailed understanding of the impact of multiple factors relating to the investment opportunity.
+The due diligence process also involves developing a detailed understanding of the impact of multiple factors relating to the investment opportunity.
 The key considerations are listed in the following table:

-Macro Factors Micro Factors (Asset Specific) Partner Selection Industry/sector dynamics - competitive landscape Country and political risk Legal environment Regulatory risk Demand/utilisation risk Macroeconomic conditions (for example, inflation, interest rates, FX rates) Operational and financial track record Management team capabilities Capital investment profile and funding needs Growth projects Cost structure Capital structure Environmental, social and governance risks Tax liabilities Governance framework Key stakeholder analysis Clear long-term alignment
+Macro Factors Micro Factors (Asset Specific) Partner Selection Industry/sector dynamics - competitive landscape Country and political risk Legal environment Regulatory risk Demand /utilisation risk Macroeconomic conditions (for example, inflation, interest rates, FX rates) Operational and financial track record Management team capabilities Capital investment profile and funding needs Growth projects Cost structure Capital structure ESG risks Tax liabilities Governance framework Key stakeholder analysis Clear long-term alignment

-An in-depth analysis is undertaken to understand and quantify (where possible) the relevant key Environmental, Social and Governance (ESG) risks and opportunities and to identify any potential gaps in the company's existing policies.
+An in-depth analysis is undertaken to understand and quantify (where possible) the relevant key Environmental, Social and Governance (ESG) risks and opportunities and to identify any potential gaps in the company's existing ESG policies.